 It is important to seek emergency medical care immediately if you experience severe asthma symptoms or a sudden worsening of your symptoms, as this can be a sign of a life-threatening asthma attack.
 Some signs that may indicate a severe asthma attack include:

-- Rapid worsening of asthma symptoms, despite using quick-relief medications such as a rescue inhaler.
+- Rapid worsening of asthma symptoms, despite using quick-relief medications such as a quick relief inhaler.

 - Difficulty breathing, or a feeling of tightness in the chest.